Gerald Fitzgibbon: Political career

 He was elected unopposed to the House of Commons of Southern Ireland at the 1921 elections, representing the Dublin University constituency as an Independent Unionist, and acted as Speaker at its single session, with only four representatives attending.
 As a unionist he did not participate in the Second Dáil.
 He was re-elected for the same constituency at the 1922 general election and became a member of the Third Dáil.
 He did not contest the 1923 general election.

-Supreme Court of the Irish Free State
+Judicial career

 In 1924, the forced retirement of almost all the senior judges of the former regime made the selection of suitable replacements a serious issue.
-Hugh Kennedy, the new Chief Justice of the Irish Free State, recommended Fitzgibbon as a judge of the Supreme Court of the Irish Free State simply on account of his legal ability, despite their serious differences on political issues, which Hogan refers to as a clash between Kennedy's "enthusiastic nationalism" and Fitzgibbon's "pessimistic scepticism".
+Hugh Kennedy, the new Chief Justice of Ireland, recommended Fitzgibbon as a judge of the Supreme Court of Ireland simply on account of his legal ability, despite their serious differences on political issues, which Hogan refers to as a clash between Kennedy's "enthusiastic nationalism" and Fitzgibbon's "pessimistic scepticism".